-&quot;Enable EPT" is a secondary processor-based VM-execution control.
-If bit 31 of the primary processor-based VM-execution controls is 0, SMI functions as the "enable EPT" VM-execution control were 0.
+"Virtualize APIC accesses", "virtualize x2APIC mode", "virtual-interrupt delivery", and "APIC-register virtualization" are all secondary processor-based VM-execution controls.
+If bit 31 of the primary processor-based VM-execution controls is 0, the processor operates as if these controls were all 0.
 See Section 24.6.2.